AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 it does not take into account line breaks, white spaces and comments.

 Small sequences of statements are not flagged by this rule.

-This rule has no parameters.
+The rule has two optional parameters that allow to specify the maximal size of statement sequences that are not flagged:

+*
+   min_stmt=N

+     N should be a positive integer literal.
+All statement sequences that contain more than N declarations and statements as subcomponents are flagged;

+*
+  min_size=N

+    N should be a positive integer literal.
+All statement sequences that contains more than N lexical elements that are identifiers, literals and operator symbols are flagged.

+If at least one of the two thresholds specified by the rule parameters is exceeded, a statement sequence is flagged.
+If one or both of the rule parameters is (are) not specified, the following defaults are used:
+``min_stmt=4,min_size=14``.

 .. rubric:: Example